olegkrivtsov/using-zend-framework-2-book/README.md

 ## Hello World

-This sample is based on Zend Skeleton Application and illustrates Chapter 4, Chapter 5 and Chapter 6 of the book.
+This sample is based on *Zend Skeleton Application* and illustrates *Chapter 4*, *Chapter 5* and *Chapter 6* of the book.
 It shows how to:

- * register controllers
+ * Register controllers
- * create controller actions
+ * Create controller actions
- * use layouts
+ * Use layouts and switch them
- * generate URLs with the `Url` controller plugin and view helper
+ * Generate URLs with the `Url` controller plugin and the `Url` view helper
+ * Create a custom route type
+ * Create own view helpers

 ## Form Demo

+This sample is based on the *Hello World* sample and illustrates Chapter 7 "Collecting User Input with Forms" and Chapter 8 "Advanced Usage of Forms".
+It shows how to:

+ * Create a form model
+ * Use the form model in a controller
+ * Render the form with special form view helpers
+ * Use form security elements (CAPTCHA, CSRF)
+ * Upload files with forms